jerryryle/rogueportal/docs/index.md

 sudo reboot
 ```

 Once the Raspberry Pi boots, you should be able to see and connect to an unsecured access point with the name you selected.
 Shortly after connecting, your device should prompt you with a Captive Portal connection dialog that should contain the content from your web server.
-If it does not, try navigating a web browser to an http:// url such as http://example.com.
-You should see your content.
+If it does not, something may have gone wrong with your Raspberry Pi configuration or your device's captive portal detection.
+To begin diagnosing the problem, you can try navigating a web browser to an http:// url such as http://example.com.
+If the web server, routing, etc. is configured correctly on the Raspberry Pi, you should see your content.

 Have fun!